cybergir/AI-Media-IaC/README.md

 Key Features:

-- Microservices-based architecture for independent scaling and deployment[8][9]
+- Microservices-based architecture for independent scaling and deployment
-- Automated CI/CD pipelines for fast, reliable software delivery[9][11]
+- Automated CI/CD pipelines for fast, reliable software delivery
-- Infrastructure as Code using Ansible and Terraform for reproducible environments[11]
+- Infrastructure as Code using Ansible and Terraform for reproducible environments
 - Containerized services orchestrated via Docker Compose
 - Real-time monitoring and alerting with Prometheus and Grafana
 - Secure API gateway and reverse proxy with NGINX